mgifford/drupal-security/src/drupal.rst

 * When was the last code commit to the repository?
 * How many open bugs are there vs the total number of bugs?
 * Do the maintainers also work on other projects?
-* Is the project description useful and include screenshots?
+* Is the project description useful and include screen-shots?
 * What documentation is available?
 * Is there a Drupal 8 stable or development release?
 * How many maintainers are listed?